njezersek/Logika-v-racunalnistvu-catalan/README.md

   - Definition of type of ballot sequences of length n.
 2. **Large tasks:**
   - (T4) Construction of bijection list PlaneTree ∼= PlaneTree.
-  - (T5) Rotating isomorphism
+  - (T5) Construction of the rotating isomorphism.
   - (T6) Proof that (2n choose n) is divisible by (n+1).

 All the code is located in the /Catalan folder.
-All small tasks are gathered in the Tasks.lean file, while each large tasks has it's own seperate file.
+All small tasks are gathered in the Tasks.lean file, while each large task has it's own seperate file.